jsekonopo/agriassist/REMAINING_FEATURES.md

     *   **Current Status:** Framework for in-app/email notifications is in place.
 Staff invites, AI Insights, and manual Task Reminders (via dashboard button) can trigger notifications.
 User preferences for AI Insights, Task Reminders, Weather Alerts, and Staff Activity emails are respected by the API.
     *   **Remaining:**
         *   Automate Task Reminders (currently manual via button on dashboard).
 This would ideally involve a backend scheduled job.
-        *   Implement triggering for weather alerts once the weather integration is more advanced.
+        *   Implement triggering for weather alerts once the weather integration is more advanced (beyond current client-side checks).
         *   Potentially create more specific email templates for different notification types.
 3.  **User Onboarding & Help System (Part 2 - Contextual Help/FAQ):**
     *   **Current Status:** Multi-step onboarding modal for new users.
 Searchable FAQ page created.